 Even if you know a few things about rats, you probably don't know everything you should to keep your home safe from them.
 Why not test your own knowledge, and find out what else you should know about rats?
-Learn all the important facts about Norway rats in Tyler.
+Learn all the important facts about Norway rats.

 What Are Norway Rats?